 Does your family love to go hiking?
-If you are looking for hiking near Greenville this winter, you’ve come to the right spot!
-Kidding Around contributor Jackie is telling readers where to go hiking around Greenville this winter and what to bring.
+If you are looking for winter hikes near Greenville, SC, you’ve come to the right spot!
+Here’s where to go hiking around Greenville this winter and what to bring.

 For even more hiking suggestions see our Full Guide to Hiking in Greenville.

 For important tips on recreating responsibly, please see this story on the seven Leave No Trace principles.

 There may be an absence of lush greenery or fall color splendor you see in other seasons, but that doesn’t mean that hiking in winter is drab.
 You can expect to see things as you haven’t before.
 Fewer (or no) leaves on deciduous trees means that you can see through them for a view usually hidden.
 Expect to walk through a forest that feels much more open, and expect more lookout stops and panoramic mountain views, even from the valley trails.
 What you won’t see many of?
 Bugs.
 And snakes (usually).

 Winter hiking is so pretty, we couldn’t help but put together this little video for you.

 Where to go for a winter hike in Greenville, SC

 Choosing a hike is a fun task in winter.
 Since you won’t likely be playing in the water, you can choose trails that require more of a hike without the water attraction.
 For example, Raven Cliff Falls.
 Or choose a hike that is more strenuous than your usual picks.
 Top of Table Rock, anyone?
 Or maybe a dry mountaintop route usually shrouded in humidity.